datastax/dsbulk/manual/settings.md

 Default: **"com.datastax.dse.driver.internal.core.loadbalancing.DseDcInferringLoadBalancingPolicy"**.

+#### -dc,<br />--driver.basic.load-balancing-policy.local-datacenter<br />--datastax-java-driver.basic.load-balancing-policy.local-datacenter _&lt;string&gt;_

+The datacenter that is considered "local": the default load balancing policy will only include nodes from this datacenter in its query plans.
+Set this to a non-null value if you want to force the local datacenter; otherwise, the `DseDcInferringLoadBalancingPolicy` used by default by DSBulk will infer the local datacenter from the provided contact points.

+Default: **null**.

+#### --driver.advanced.protocol.version<br />--datastax-java-driver.advanced.protocol.version _&lt;string&gt;_

+The native protocol version to use.
+If this option is absent, the driver looks up the versions of the nodes at startup (by default in `system.peers.release_version`), and chooses the highest common protocol version.
+For example, if you have a mixed cluster with Apache Cassandra 2.1 nodes (protocol v3) and Apache Cassandra 3.0 nodes (protocol v3 and v4), then protocol v3 is chosen.
+If the nodes don't have a common protocol version, initialization fails.
+If this option is set, then the given version will be used for all connections, without any negotiation or downgrading.
+If any of the contact points doesn't support it, that contact point will be skipped.
+Once the protocol version is set, it can't change for the rest of the driver's lifetime; if an incompatible node joins the cluster later, connection will fail and the driver will force it down (i.e. never try to connect to it again).

+Default: **null**.

 #### --driver.advanced.protocol.compression<br />--datastax-java-driver.advanced.protocol.compression _&lt;string&gt;_

 The name of the algorithm used to compress protocol frames.
 The possible values are: `lz4`, `snappy` or `none` to indicate no compression (this is functionally equivalent to omitting the option).